ananyap18/ananyap18/README.md

 <!--
 **ananyap18/ananyap18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 - **✨Hello I am Ananya 👋.
-I am a coder, developer and a sophomore at VIT✨**
+I am a coder, developer and junior at VIT✨**
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I am a baker and an artist.
-Check out my art page: https://www.instagram.com/thecloudtales/?hl=en
+Check out my art page: https://www.instagram.com/ananyaarchives/
-- ⚡ All time favourite shows to watch : TBBT and Friends, recently inclined towards Kdramas.
+- ⚡ Kdrama girl